fetchai/docs-archived/docs/smart-contracts/data-types.md

 ## State

 A `State` provides persistent storage for smart contracts.
+The data referenced by a `State` type resides on the ledger.

-It’s like a global variable whose value is always available when any function of your contract runs.
+`State` values are available for use in smart contract functions.

 ## ShardedState

-A `ShardedState` is like a State type in that data contained within a ShardedState is etched upon the ledger and is available to smart contract functions.
+A `ShardedState` is like a `State` type in that data contained within a `ShardedState` also resides on the ledger and is available for use in smart contract functions.

-`ShardedState` is a map type so can wrap significantly more information under one reference.
+However, `ShardedState` is a map of key/value pairs so can wrap significantly more data under one reference.

 ## Address

-The `Address` data structure formats multiple cryptographic public key types and included a number of useful functions such as `verify()` and `existed()`.
+The `Address` data structure formats multiple cryptographic public key types and includes a number of useful functions such as `verify()` and `existed()`.

 ## Cryptographic functions

-Currently, we support the `SHA256()` function.
+Currently, we support the <a href="../../etch-language/crypto" target=_blank>`SHA256()`</a>function.

 <br/>